-Such exhibitions include 2017’s Marsden Hartley’s Maine at New York’s Metropolitan Museum of Art and the Colby College Museum of Art; Marsden Hartley: The German Paintings, 1913–1915 at museums in Berlin and Los Angeles; and a show opening this month at the Louisiana Museum of Modern Art, in Denmark, that is the first major Hartley retrospective in Europe since 1961.
+Such exhibitions include 2017’s Marsden Hartley’s Maine at New York’s Metropolitan Museum of Art and the Colby College Museum of Art; Marsden Hartley: The German Paintings, 1913–1915 at museums in Berlin and Los Angeles; and a 2019 show at the Louisiana Museum of Modern Art, in Denmark, the first major Hartley retrospective in Europe since 1961.

 Bates has more than 100 artworks by Hartley, including the 99 drawings that came with the Hartley bequest.
 Other institutions in Maine at which he is represented include Colby and Bowdoin colleges.
 Scott will visit institutions with major Hartley holdings in Minnesota, Nebraska, Arkansas and elsewhere to conduct additional research.

-Also supporting the Memorial Collection is generous support from the National Endowment for the Humanities, the Coby Foundation, and the Henry Luce Foundation.
-Meanwhile, the second installment of the Legacy project grant will be made in June 2020.
+The Marsden Hartley Memorial Collection has also received generous support from the National Endowment for the Humanities, the Coby Foundation, and the Henry Luce Foundation.

 Once the Legacy Project is online, the entry for each artwork will include basic facts about its creation; notes on its provenance, exhibition history, alternate titles, literary references, etc.; and scholarly commentary by Scott.